nicolasdb/claude-office/ARCHITECTURE.md

 **Scripts stay POSIX-portable.**
 Hooks run on Linux, macOS (BSD coreutils, bash 3.2), and Git Bash on Windows.
 They avoid GNU-only flags (`sed -i`, `grep -P`, `readlink -f`, `date -d`) and are pinned to LF line endings via `.gitattributes` — CRLF would break them under Git Bash (`$'\r': command not found`).
 The `run-hook.cmd` polyglot wrapper lets the same entry point work from cmd.exe and from a Unix shell.

-**Metadata injection only.**
-Hooks never inject raw file content into the Claude context window — only counts and summaries.
-This prevents prompt injection attacks from vault content.

 **Incremental aggregation.**
 `/aggregate` uses git-diff change detection and only rebuilds project status files that have new activity since the last run.
 It tracks state in `~/.claude-office/aggregation-state.json`.